apify/n8n-nodes-apify-template/README.md

 **Authentication** - [credentials/](credentials/)
 - Pre-configured for both API key and OAuth2 authentication
-- Users running n8n locally will need to provide their Apify API
+- Users running n8n locally will need to provide their Apify API token
 - Users on n8n cloud can perform OAuth2 login

+---

+### 3. Understanding the Generated Code

+This section explains the key files and how they work together.
+This knowledge will help you make advanced customizations or debug issues.

 #### 🔧 Core Files Explained